HangerAmber/SafetyFlip/docs/REPRODUCIBILITY.md

 Report numerator, denominator, units, and the source of every judgment.
 Empty support means unavailable, not 0% success or failure.
 Do not substitute a keyword classifier for the paper's missing judge protocol.
 Internal SafetyFlip-Test metrics and external BeaverTails metrics need separate dataset labels; their SRR values are distribution-dependent.

-## Claims and demonstrations

-Keep paper-reported results separate from new measurements.
-Table 2's single-run values and three-seed values are different report types.
-The meaning of its ± statistic remains unspecified.
-Repeated rendering of a published number is not an independent replication.

-Paper examples can be replayed with attribution.
-Additional frames, annotations, or responses written for the interface must be called illustrative.
-Simulated geometry is a concept visualization, not a measured embedding.
-The website must not claim live inference, validation confidence, or latency when no model was run.

-Before releasing any run artifact, apply the [anonymous export checklist](ANONYMITY.md).
-Reproducibility metadata should identify datasets, configurations and model versions without revealing author identities or workstation paths.